Alwin Voigt: Life and work

 Voigt was born in Commichau (Colditz) and grew up in Bohemia and like his father he trained as a teacher.
-After studying at the teacher training school in Grimma he became a private tutor to Dresden.
-In 1877 he moved to Leipzig to work in the Petrischule and later at the 1st Realschule.
+After studying at the teacher training school in Grimma, he became a private tutor in Dresden.
+In 1877, he moved to Leipzig to work in the Petrischule and later at the 1st Realschule.
 He then studied natural sciences and wrote a doctoral thesis on mosses in 1892.
 In 1894 he published "Exkursionsbuch zum Studium der Vogelstimmen" proved popular and eight editions were published.
 In this work he represented bird calls using printed notations that indicated volume, pitch and timing.
 He also considered timbre as an importance part of the description.
 Editions were produced posthumously as late as 1950.
 This stimulated other works such as the book Die Vogelsprache (1919) by Cornel Schmitt and Hans Stadler.
 He also published popular books on German bird life in 1908, on songbirds in 1912, and on waterbirds in 1921.